iggy-social/basebook/README.md

-# Basebook
+# Basebook - Social NFT Launchpad on Base

-Basebook is a Web3 Social network on Base.
+Basebook is the first social NFT launchpad on Base.
 It uses [Orbis SDK](https://github.com/OrbisWeb3/orbis-sdk) and Ceramic Network in the background.

 - Link: https://basebook.xyz